anu-uxe/B4Starter/README.md

 # Bootstrap 4 SASS Starter Template
 Bootstrap 4.0.0 starter template and development environment with gulp and sass.
-Download and install dependencies with npm.
+Install dependencies with npm.

 ### Install Dependencies